 You can see Shannon Fahey and Rose Luardo in Queer Bait: Sterile all this week at Good Good Comedy Theatre!
 See showtimes and get tickets here.

-Shannon Fahey’s Presentational Comedy Writing class starts on Sunday, September 29th.
+Shannon Fahey’s Powerpoint Comedy class starts on Monday, October 21st.
 You can enroll right here.

 You can also check out info about Good Good’s Diversity Scholarship here.